MSc in Accounting and Finance

 Teaching and learning

-You’ll learn from academics who are experts in the fields of accounting and finance.
-Your learning experience will be enriched by the research activities and collaborations of academic staff.
+You’ll learn from academics who are experts in the field of accounting and finance.

 Methods of assessment

-Units are assessed by a combination of formal examinations and coursework.
+Units are assessed by a combination formal examinations and coursework.

 This course is regulated by the Office for Students.